 5. If Something’s Wrong, It’s Hard to Move On

 Wearing different shoes made Ms. Sneed’s foot cramp.
 She couldn’t go on.
 So she pressed PAUSE and headed upstairs for new shoes.

 As she marched back down the stairs, she thought about how she felt when someone in her class had an “issue.”
 Man, she hated to stop a good lesson!
 I mean really!? – You need to go to the bathroom, sharpen your pencil, or blow your nose while I’m teaching?
 Ugh!

 “Wow,” thought Ms. Sneed, “Zumba has shown me that discomfort makes it impossible to learn.
 Okay, I still don’t want my students to interrupt my teaching, but maybe I can make sure that everyone’s needs are covered before I begin instruction.”

 After a week, Ms. Sneed finally had the hang of Salsa.
 Shaking up strategies for learning really worked.

 And – hey!
 This was fun!
 She felt accomplished.

 Once more, Ms. Sneed thought about teaching.
 “I often see the struggle associated with learning, and I acknowledge it with my students.
 ‘Look how hard you’ve worked,’ I say.
 But do I acknowledge the pleasure of learning something new?
 Zumba has taught me to say, ‘Doesn’t that feel great?
 You rock!'”

 Yep, Zumba changed Ms. Sneed.
 Well, she still hasn’t shed those lousy ten pounds.
-But her teaching has improved.
+But her teaching has improved, and she enjoys it so much more.
 With Zumba, Ms. Sneed became the student.
 And she learned six valuable lessons: slow down, scaffold, remediate, acknowledge hard work, stop when necessary, and just shout it out – learning is fun!